freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/understand-the-immediately-invoked-function-expression-iife.english.md

 // Outputs "Chirp, chirp!" immediately
 ```

 Note that the function has no name and is not stored in a variable.
-The two parentheses () at the end of the function expression cause it to be immediately executed or invoked.
-This pattern is known as an <code>immediately invoked function expression</code> or <code>IIFE</code>.
+The two parentheses <code>()</code> at the end of the function expression cause it to be immediately executed or invoked.
+This pattern is known as an **immediately invoked function expression** or **IIFE**.
 </section>

 ## Instructions
 <section id='instructions'>
-Rewrite the function <code>makeNest</code> and remove its call so instead it's an anonymous <code>immediately invoked function expression</code> (<code>IIFE</code>).
+Rewrite the function <code>makeNest</code> and remove its call so instead it's an anonymous immediately invoked function expression (IIFE).
 </section>

 ## Tests